-Once held in Iranian jail, ex-Marine fights espionage claims
+Once tortured in Iranian jail, ex-Marine fights spy claims

-WASHINGTON (AP) — After Amir Hekmati was released from Iranian custody in a 2016 deal trumpeted as a diplomatic breakthrough, he was declared eligible for $20 million in compensation from a special U.S. government fund.
+WASHINGTON (AP) — After Amir Hekmati was released from Iranian custody in a 2016 deal trumpeted as a diplomatic breakthrough, he was declared eligible for $20 million from a special U.S. government fund as compensation for years of imprisonment that included brutal torture.

 But payday never arrived, leaving Hekmati to wonder why.

-The answer has finally arrived: Newly filed court documents reviewed by The Associated Press reveal FBI suspicions that he traveled to Iran to sell classified secrets — not, as he says, to visit his grandmother.
+The answer has finally arrived: Newly filed court documents reviewed by The Associated Press reveal decade-old FBI suspicions that he traveled to Iran with the goal of selling classified secrets to the government.
 Hekmati vigorously disputes the allegations, has never faced criminal charges and is challenging a special master’s conclusion that he lied about his visit to Iran and is therefore not entitled to the money.

-The FBI investigation helps explain the government’s refusal for more than two years to pay Hekmati and muddies the narrative around a U.S. citizen, Marine and Iraq war veteran whose release was championed at the U.S. government’s highest levels, including by Joe Biden, then the vice president, and John Kerry, then the secretary of state.
-The documents offer radically conflicting accounts of Hekmati’s purpose in visiting Iran and detail the simmering, behind-the-scenes dispute over whether he is entitled to access a fund that compensates victims of international terrorism.
+The FBI suspicions help explain the government’s ongoing refusal to pay Hekmati for his ordeal and muddy the narrative around a U.S. citizen, Marine and Iraq war veteran whose release was championed at the U.S. government’s highest levels, including by Joe Biden, then the vice president, and John Kerry, then the secretary of state.
+The documents offer radically conflicting accounts of Hekmati’s purpose in visiting Iran and detail the simmering behind-the-scenes dispute over whether he is entitled to access a fund that compensates victims of international terrorism.

 Hekmati said in a sworn statement that allegations he sought to sell out to Iran are ridiculous and offensive.
-His lawyers say the government’s suspicions, detailed in FBI reports and and letters from the fund’s special master denying payments, are groundless and based on hearsay.
+His lawyers say the government’s suspicions, detailed in FBI documents and letters from the fund’s special master denying payments, are groundless and based on hearsay.

-“In this case, the U.S. government should put up or shut up,” said Scott Gilbert, a lawyer for Hekmati.
+“In this case, the U.S. government should put up or shut up,” said Scott Gilbert, a lawyer hired to recover damages.
 “If the government believes they have a case, indict Amir.
 Try Amir.
 But you, the U.S. government, won’t do that because you can’t do that.
 You don’t have sufficient factual evidence to do that.”

+FBI records show an investigation was opened 10 years ago and that Hekmati was interviewed by agents after his release from Iran.
+Yet prosecutors have brought no case.
+Years after the FBI scrutiny had begun, Hekmati was awarded payment from the fund — money he expected to receive until the fund’s special master revoked his eligibility in January 2020.

-Gilbert declined to make Hemkati available for an interview while Hekmati’s lawsuit seeking compensation is pending.
+Gilbert declined to make Hekmati available for an interview while the lawsuit seeking payment is pending.
+But in a lengthy internet post published Tuesday, Hekmati accused the FBI of having “abused its authority” and said the Justice Department had failed to respond to evidence he’d presented contradicting the allegations.

-The FBI and Justice Department declined to comment, but details from the investigation emerge in hundreds of pages of documents filed in the case.
+The FBI and the Justice Department declined to comment, but details from the investigation emerge in hundreds of pages of documents filed in the case.

-The documents show the FBI opened an espionage investigation into Hekmati as far back as 2011, the same year he was detained in Iran on suspicion he was spying for the CIA.
+The documents show the FBI opened an espionage investigation into Hekmati as far back as 2011, the year he was detained in Iran on suspicion he was spying for the CIA.

 Hekmati, who was raised in Michigan and served as an infantryman and interpreter in Iraq before being honorably discharged from the Marines in 2005, says he went to Iran to visit an ailing grandmother after a brief, unsatisfying stint as a Defense Department contractor conducting intelligence analysis in Afghanistan.

-But the FBI concluded that he went there intent on selling Iran classified information, according to an unsigned five-page summary of their investigation.
+But the FBI concluded that he went there intent on selling Iran classified information, according to an unsigned five-page summary of its investigation.

-The assessment is based partly on accounts from four independent but unnamed witnesses who say Hekmati approached Iranian officials offering classified information, as well as the fact he abruptly resigned his contracting position before his contract was up and left for Iran without telling friends and colleagues, the FBI says.
-An FBI computer forensics search concluded that while in Afghanistan, he accessed hundreds of classified documents on Iran that agents believe were outside the scope of his job responsibilities, the documents say.
+The unproven assessment is based partly on accounts from four independent but unnamed sources who say Hekmati approached Iranian officials offering classified information, as well as the fact he abruptly resigned his contracting position and left for Iran without notifying supervisors, the FBI says.
+An FBI computer forensics search concluded that while in Afghanistan, he accessed hundreds of classified documents related to Iran that agents believe were outside the scope of his job responsibilities, the documents say.

-Hekmati, the son of Iranian immigrants, says he researched Iran openly to cultivate anexpertise on Iranian influence in Afghanistan.
+Hekmati, the son of Iranian immigrants, says he researched Iran openly to cultivate an expertise on Iranian influence in Afghanistan.
 “Everyone knew” about the work he was doing, he said at a hearing last year, and supervisors didn’t place restrictions.
-He says he’d already quit his job when he left for Iran and therefore wasn’t obligated to tell colleagues of his trip.
-At no point in Iran, he said, did he meet with any Iranian officials or tried to sell government secrets.
+He says he’d already quit his job when he left for Iran and wasn’t obligated to tell supervisors of his trip.
+At no point in Iran, he said, did he meet with any Iranian officials or try to sell secrets.
+Hekmati also produced correspondence that he says showed he planned to travel to Iran before learning of the Afghanistan opportunity.

-Hekmati’s lawyers say the FBI’s suspicions are impossible to square with the treatment he endured in prison, which they say included torture and being forced to record a coerced but bogus confession.
+Hekmati’s lawyers say the FBI’s suspicions are impossible to square with the treatment he endured in prison, which included torture such as being whipped, struck with batons and chained to a table.
 Were he actually spying for Iran, Gilbert said, “You’d think the guy would have been a valuable asset, they actually would have wanted to do something with him” rather than abuse him.

-He was initially sentenced to life, but the punishment was cut to 10 years.
+He was initially sentenced to death, but the punishment was ultimately cut to 10 years.

 Hekmati enjoyed support from senior-level officials, including Kerry, who demanded his release, and Biden, who met with his family in Michigan.
-In January 2016, after four-and-a-half years behind bars, he was freed with several other American citizens, including Washington Post journalist Jason Rezaian, as the Obama administration entered its final year eager for signs of improving relations after the controversial nuclear deal with Iran.
+In January 2016, after four and a half years behind bars, he was freed with several other American citizens, including Washington Post journalist Jason Rezaian, as the Obama administration entered its final year eager for signs of improving relations after the nuclear deal with Iran.

 Months later, Hekmati sued Iran over his torture.
 A federal judge in Washington entered a $63.5 million default judgment after Iran failed to contest the claims.
 Hekmati subsequently applied to collect through a Justice Department-run fund for terror victims financed by assets seized from U.S. adversaries.
 He was awarded the statutory maximum of $20 million, his lawyers say.